istio/istio.io/content/blog/2018/incremental-traffic-management/index.md

   --set pilot.sidecar=false > istio-minimal.yaml
 {{< /text >}}

-Then **create the istio-system namespace and deploy Istio**:
+Then create the `istio-system` namespace and deploy Istio:

 {{< text bash >}}
 $ kubectl create namespace istio-system
 $ kubectl apply -f istio-minimal.yaml
 {{< /text >}}

-Next, **deploy the Bookinfo sample** without the Istio sidecar containers:
+Next, deploy the Bookinfo sample without the Istio sidecar containers:

 {{< text bash >}}
 $ kubectl apply -f samples/bookinfo/platform/kube/bookinfo.yaml
 {{< /text >}}

-Now, **configure a new Gateway** that allows access to the reviews service from outside the Istio mesh, a new `VirtualService` that splits traffic evenly between v1 and v2 of the reviews service, and a set of new `DestinationRule` resources that match destination subsets to service versions:
+Now, configure a new Gateway that allows access to the reviews service from outside the Istio mesh, a new `VirtualService` that splits traffic evenly between v1 and v2 of the reviews service, and a set of new `DestinationRule` resources that match destination subsets to service versions:

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -f -